mmoomocow/csharp-quiz/README.md

 ## Purpose of the program
 The purpose of the program is to **train our St John youth team** for regional comps by having a fun and competitive game (tic tac toe) that requires them to correctly answer questions before they can make a move in the game.

+## Target audience
+My target audience is my St John youth team, a group of 13 - 17 year olds who have an understanding of basic first aid, and are learning more complex first aid.

 ## Describing Relevant Implications (A)

 ### Social